OMRON’s policy and initiatives for recruitment and training in conformance with OMRON Principles of “Respect for All”

 The OMRON Group promotes assignment of the right persons to the right places within each company, each region, and at the global level.
 This will drive business growth and empower employees to put their individual capabilities to the fullest use, while also helping them in career development.

-With the HR strategy of the VG2020 long-term vision, the upmost focus is on the development and assignment of next-generation leaders to global core management positions.
-Accordingly, training opportunities are offered on a global basis under the management of OMRON headquarters, along with the speedy assignment of the right persons to the right places.
+Focusing on the development and assignment of global leading members of a next-generation management team, the Group offers rank-specific training opportunities on a global basis under the management of OMRON headquarters, along with the speedy assignment of the right persons to the right places.

 To facilitate smooth placement of personnel beyond regional or national boundaries, globally common personnel transfer rules have been adopted to ensure fair and equal treatment for dispatched personnel at a new workplace.

 As the globalization of business is accelerated within the OMRON Group, enhancement of local management is essential.
 Acknowledging this, the Group believes it is best to have people from a given country or region carry out management practices in that country/region.
-As such, while implementing the VG2.0 medium-term management plan, the Group is committed to assigning core positions in a specific region to people from that region.
-In fiscal 2019, the ratio of non-Japanese in managerial positions overseas was 70% to achieve fiscal 2020 goal of 66% one year ahead of schedule.
-The Group will keep working to outperform the initial target again in fiscal 2020.
+As such, for core positions to lead group management and businesses, the Group is committed to assigning local people within the region.
+In fiscal 2020, the ratio of non-Japanese in key managerial positions overseas was 75%*, well over fiscal 2020 goal of 66%.
+The Group will keep working to remain the figure again in fiscal 2021.

 Globally common training programs or those specific to region, company, and business are offered in a way to meet each employee's abilities and tasks.